petermchale/denoising_coverage_profiles/README.md

 using toy sequence data.

-We adapted this idea and built a Convolutional Neural Network that predicts a mixture of Poisson distributions for read depth conditional upon an input sequence.
+We adapted this idea and built a Convolutional Neural Network that models the read depth associated with a given sequence as a mixture of Poisson distributions.

 When this model is trained on sequences containing an AT-dinucleotide repeat and random sequences, it [corrects